Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 - Seymour Duncan Quarter Pound Flat SSL-4 Single-Coil Neck Pickup

-- Joe Satriani is the biggest instrumental rock guitarist of all time.
+Joe Satriani is the biggest instrumental rock guitarist of all time.
 He's sold ten million albums.
-He's won fifteen Grammy awards.
+He's won 15 Grammy awards.
 Joe Satriani is kind of a big deal.

 - 7 lbs.
 10 oz.